mugglemath/arDEWino/README.md

   * Open source interactive visualization and monitoring web app that connects to your data sources

 ## How to Use
-This app is currently in early development and can be used locally with either Docker if you prefer to use containers, or compile the Rust and Go apps and install TimescaleDB and Grafana, or some combination of both.
+This app is currently in early development and can be used locally with either Docker if you prefer to use containers, or compile the Rust or Go apps and install TimescaleDB and Grafana, or some combination of both.
 A Release/Package coming soon!

 ### Requirements
 * Arduino Nano ESP32 Microcontroller